 He has no family relationship with any director and/or major shareholder of the Company and has no conflict of interest with the Company.
 He has no conviction for offences within the past ten (10) years.
-He attended seven out of the total eight Board Meetings held during the financial year.
+He attended all of the seven Board Meetings held during the financial year.

-Chairman's Statement / Penyata Pengerusi
+Chairman's Statement/ Penyata Pengerusi

-On behalf of the Board of Directors, I am pleased to present the Annual Report and the Audited Financial Statements of the Group for the financial year ended 31 December 2013.
+On behalf of the Board of Directors, I am pleased to present the Annual Report and the Audited Financial Statements of the Group for the financial year ended 31 December 2014.

-Bagi pihak Lembaga Pengarah, saya dengan sukacitanya menyampaikan Laporan Tahunan dan Penyata Kewangan Kumpulan Syarikat yang diaudit bagi tahun kewangan berakhir 31 Disember 2013.
+dengan sukacitanya menyampaikan Laporan Tahunan dan Penyata Kewangan Kumpulan Syarikat yang diaudit bagi tahun kewangan berakhir 31 Disember 2014.